 All products and services featured by IndieWire are independently selected by IndieWire editors.
 However, IndieWire may receive a commission on orders placed through its retail links, and the retailer may receive certain auditable data for accounting purposes.

-Hitchcock released more than 50 films over his 60-year career, and although he never won a Best Director Oscar, he cemented his place as a force in cinema.
-Beyond virtuosic camera techniques that allowed for unique points of view and ways of identifying with his characters (even when they’re doing terrible things), Hitchcock was known for the suspenseful themes of which he was seemingly obsessed.
-He had a love for putting the average man in bizarre situations and scaring audiences into believing that the same thing could happen to them.
-Another Hitchcockian trademark, was that he made cameos in his own films, a move that has been followed by other directors.
-Hitchcock’s purposefully mundane TV guest appearances, and somewhat mysterious life, transformed him into a celebrity figure in his own right.
+Although he never won a Best Director Oscar, Hitchcock cemented his place as a cinematic genius.
+Beyond the virtuosic camera techniques that gave audiences unique points of view and ways of identifying with his characters (even when they’re doing terrible things), Hitchcock was known for the suspenseful themes with which he was seemingly obsessed.
+He enjoyed putting the average man in bizarre situations and scaring audiences into believing that the same thing could happen to them.
+Another one of Hitchcock’s biggest trademarks: he made cameos in his own films.
+His movie cameos to his purposefully mundane TV guest appearances, and his somewhat mysterious life, transformed Hitchcock into a celebrity figure in his own right.

-If you’ve been spending more time at home lately, here’s an activity that will keep you occupied (it also doubles as a good game night activity).
-The 1,000 pieces jigsaw puzzle is its own mystery, complete with clues hidden within the puzzle pieces.
-To start, users will read a booklet about an obsessed Hitchcock fan before assembling the puzzle, and unlocking clues to solve the mystery.
+If you’ve been spending more time at home lately, here’s an activity that will keep you occupied for a few hours (it also doubles as a good game night activity).
+The 1,000-piece jigsaw puzzle is its own mystery, complete with clues hidden within the puzzle pieces.
+To start, users read a booklet about an obsessed Hitchcock fan before assembling the puzzle and unlocking clues to solve the mystery.

 In 1999, Clue released a special edition Hitchcock-themed board game in celebration of his centennial.
 The game centers around six characters (just like in regular Clue games) who are invited to appear in a Hitchcock film but a murder mystery unfolds instead.
 Besides the specially designed game board, the box includes six suspect tokens, six weapons, a confidential case file, and a detective notepad.